robincher/robincher/README.md

 ### Hi there , I'm Robin 👋

-I'm a DevOps engineer from :singapore:, and I am currently working in an innovation lab co-setup by Civil Aviation Authority of Singapore and Thales, know as [Airlab](https://www.airlab.aero) where I wear various hats from designing its platform to running ad-hoc platform works.
+I'm a DevOps engineer from :singapore:, and I am currently awaiting to start my new gig :)

 ### :notebook: I'm learning
 - Golang